milsoslim/Red_Team_Information_Gathering_2026V1.0/README.md

 ## Project Introduction
 The lifecycle of a Red Team attack includes: Information Gathering, Initial Access to gain privileges, Persistence, Privilege Escalation, Network Reconnaissance, Lateral Movement, Data Analysis (and further persistence based on this), and finally Cleanup & Exiting the target environment after all attacks.

-Another project dedicated to scanning and brute‑forcing Another collection of Red Team materials (non‑tools) Another Chinese security WIKI
-This post is from: https://www.lshack.cn/772/

 ---